OldhamMade/phoenix_sass/README.md

 Any Sass file prefixed with an underscore (for example, a file named `_colors.scss`) will be skipped during processing, but should be handled correctly as an include file (for a file named `app.scss`, for example).

-## Why?
-(Motivation)

-One should be able to use Sass for a website without the need for Webpack.

 [travis]: https://travis-ci.org/OldhamMade/phoenix_sass